INDIANA HIGHWAY HISTORY

 INDIANA SCENIC BYWAYS

 There are a few scenic Byways in Indiana.
-The most notable of the byways is the Historinc National Road Historic Byway, and the Ohio River scenic byway.
-There is also a new byway known as the Whitewater Canal scenic byway, which follows along the historic Whitewater Canal, for more information visit the Whitewater Canal Scenic Byway website.
+The most notable of the byways is the Historic National Road Historic Byway, and the Ohio River scenic byway.
+There is also a new byway known as the Whitewater Canal scenic byway, which follows along the historic Whitewater Canal, for more information visit click here.